SadaqJafarHussain/Here-I-m-alert-app-with-flutter/README.md

 Here I am is an Alert app that Sends alert SMS holding your location (Address and Google Maps) to your loved ones.

-P.S: It's my friend's Project and he allowed me to open source it :)

 <img src="ss/banner.png">

 # Screen Shots